|

 for issuing permits can answer any questions about how these changes

+will be implemented.
 Will "instant check" and "point-of-sale

 check" systems qualify as NICS alternatives?